 If you do provide a reference, it is very important that you are fully aware of the legal implications of what you are doing as you (and indeed any reference writer) have personal liability.
 You are also strongly advised to have the letter checked by a member of full time faculty before it is sent off.
 It is sad to say that there are cases of referees being sued, by both the person for whom they have written a reference and by employers.
-One useful source of guidance on reference writing that you should consult is the LSE Careers' LSE staff guide to writing references in the Careers information for LSE staff page at lse.ac.uk/careersService/aboutUs
+One useful source of guidance on reference writing that you should consult is the LSE Careers' LSE staff guide to writing references in the Careers information for LSE staff page at Ise.ac.uk/careersService/aboutUs is having any serious study problems (eg, noting if a student started well but seems to be getting worse over time, or if they are routinely not submitting course work, or not keeping up with other work set).
+Any general comments you make about a student's standard of work must reflect these problems - a student cannot be said to be studying to a "satisfactory" standard if they are not submitting course work, for instance.
+If you have any such concerns about a student, it is also important to discuss this with the tutor responsible for the course, and to see whether any further support is possible or advisable.